 The advertising industry is forced to pump more money into selling native ads globally.
 Some successful examples of such form of advertising include branded case studies by the New York Times and the Wall Street Journal.
 Your approach to publishers will have to change from blatant advertising to providing useful content and paying attention to the readers’ needs.
-You can find more useful information in this ProOpinion blog post.

 TV Industry Disruption

 Stand-alone paid services, similar to Hulu, will become more and more popular among cable companies.
 They have seen a significant drop in the number of consumers, so there is nothing left for them other than to offer premium video content for paid subscribers.
 Cable companies will also raise the prices of broadband cable due to the disruption caused by digital media.

 We will witness a major merger, symbolical of the influence that cable companies have on wireless ones.
 Cable companies have Wi-Fi networks that can add capacity to wireless networks, thus enabling better coverage indoors.
 Together with the users’ demand for better viewing and mobile experience, this will force some wireless companies to merge with TV companies.
 AT&T and Verizon are already on the path to diversifying their services, as both companies now offer broadband as well as wireless services.